-Because SIBO causes fat malabsorption, fat soluble nutrients can also become depleted.
+Because SIBO causes fat malabsorption, fat-soluble nutrients can also become depleted.
 Vitamin D deficiency is associated with depression.

 In addition, I see restrictive diets for SIBO leading to deficiencies that can exacerbate mental health symptoms.
 Nutrients are needed to maintain the protective mucous layer and the integrity of the gut lining.
-I describe this in depth in this post.
+I describe this in-depth in this post.

-When IgA becomes low, bacteria, toxins and food will bypass the mucosa and kick off inflammatory processes in the gut.
-The immune cells in the gut lining essentially think they are under attack and this chronic over stimulation of our immune system can lead to both immune and gut barrier dysfunction.
+When IgA becomes low, bacteria, toxins, and food will bypass the mucosa and kick off inflammatory processes in the gut.
+The immune cells in the gut lining essentially think they are under attack and this chronic overstimulation of our immune system can lead to both immune and gut barrier dysfunction.

-As I discussed earlier, once that gut inflammation starts and that barrier starts to breakdown, brain inflammation will also result.
+As I discussed earlier, once that gut inflammation starts and that barrier starts to break down, brain inflammation will also result.
 Making sure you are nourishing your body and supplementing accordingly will play a key role in keeping that gut barrier and mental health strong.

-Hormonal shifts from gut inflammation can also lead to depression, anxiety and mood swings
+Hormonal shifts from gut inflammation can also lead to depression, anxiety, and mood swings

 Gut inflammation can cause hormone imbalances that can lead to depression.
 LPS and inflammatory signaling in the gut will raise cortisol levels.
-High cortisol levels totally derails digestion as I laid out in this post.
+High cortisol levels totally derail digestion as I laid out in this post.

-High cortisol levels can not only increase gut inflammation, but it has also been linked to depression.
-Dr. Brogan writes that “continual exposure to excess cortisol over time lead to full blown depression.”
+High cortisol levels can not only increase gut inflammation but it has also been linked to depression.
+Dr. Brogan writes that “continual exposure to excess cortisol over time lead to full-blown depression.”